 Application Process (for Prospective Graduate Students)

 We admit a select group of students to our M.A. program each fall.
 Many of our students are interested in gaining further training before pursuing a PhD in Religious Studies or a related discipline, while others use the M.A. as preparation for careers in areas as diverse as journalism, law, nonprofit work, NGOs, and chaplaincy.
-The department is in the unusual position of being able to provide substantial financial support for students seeking the MA degree.
+The department is in the unusual and fortunate position of being able to provide substantial financial support for students seeking the MA degree.
 Applications for Fall 2018 are closed.
 The application deadline for Fall 2019 entry is February 1, 2019.

 To be considered for admission to KU's Religious Studies program, applicants must have a bachelor's degree from an accredited institution with undergraduate degree requirements similar to those of the University of Kansas (3.0 minimum on a 4.0 scale for regular admission).
 You may use the Graduate Check Sheet (PDF) to track your progress during the application process.

 If you'd like to learn more about the Master of Arts in Religious Studies or have questions about the application process, please contact the Department of Religious Studies at email@example.com or Graduate Advisor, Clare Thoman, at firstname.lastname@example.org.